SHsuperCM/CITResewn/docs/usage/pack_authors.md

 ## Format

 CITs are stored in `.properties` files.
-Poperties are a common file format where each line stores a single property containing keys and values that are separated by `=` signs.
+Poperties are a common file format where each line stores a single property containing a key and a value that are separated by an equals sign.
 Lines starting with `#` will be considered comments and ignored.

 Example: